imranzaheer612/memories-app/README.md

 * Material UI & SCSS.
 * Backend (Node, Express, Mongodb, Firebase, Multer).
+* Heroku for Deployment
 * Firebase is used as middleware for uploading images.
 * Viewport image rendering applied.

 ## Overview